SPLEEN96/WolfEngine-Deprecated/README.md

 ### Config
 In order for the engine to work, you need to:
 * Have a graphic card that supports OpenGL 3.3
-* Update your VisualStudio to it's latest version
+* Update your VisualStudio to its latest version
 * Change the VisualStudio target platform to Win32<br/>
-  - right-clicking on the project in VisualStudio and choose **Properties**
+  - right-click on the project in VisualStudio and choose **Properties**
   - click on the **Configuration Manager** at the top of the **Property Pages** dialog box
   ![Alt text](/screenshots/target_platform_1.png?raw=true "Configuration Manager")
   - change the **Active solution platform** to **x86** and click on close